Tree tensor network state approach for solving hierarchical equations of motion

-For a fair comparison, all the codes are written using Julia programming language and our simulations are run on a single CPU core of an Apple MacBook pro laptop with M1 chip.
+For a fair comparison, all the codes are written using Julia programming language and our simulations are run on a single CPU core of an Apple MacBook Pro laptop with M1 chip.
 For the conventional HEOM method, we use an exponential integrator as proposed in Ref. \onlinecite{Wilkins_J.Chem.TheoryComput._2015_p3411}, which requires less memory usage as compared to Runge-Kutta methods.
-Every simulation step takes on an average 6.7 seconds with a time step $\Delta t= 0.025\text{ fs}$ and requires a memory of 7.6 GB.
+Every simulation step takes on average 6.7 seconds with a time step $\Delta t= 0.025\text{ fs}$ and requires a memory of 7.6 GB.
 Using the HEOM+TTNS method with the previously stated TDVP integration scheme, we gain a significant speed-up in computational time and save in memory usage.
 Every simulation step takes only 0.028 seconds in CPU time and memory usage of 10 MB.
 Besides, it is also found that the maximally allowed time step in the HEOM+TTNS method is $\Delta t=0.5\text{ fs}$, much larger than that used in the conventional HEOM method.
-In a word, even for the relatively simple spin-boson model, the simulation using the HEOM+TTNS method can be a few orders of magnitude faster than the conventional HEOM method.
+We should mention that our code for the conventional HEOM method is not fully optimized.
+The introduction of the filtering algorithm proposed by Shi \etal\cite{Shi_J.Chem.Phys._2009_p84105} would greatly improve its efficiency.
+However, the simulation time using the HEOM+TTNS method grows nearly linearly with the increase of pole number $P$ and truncation tier $L$, in contrast to the factorial scaling in the conventional HEOM method.
+As such, even for the relatively simple spin-boson model, we found that the simulation using the HEOM+TTNS method is generally much faster than the conventional HEOM method.

 We also tested the MPS/TT decomposition of the extended wave function $|\Psi(t)\rangle$ for the above model (see the tensor network structure in \Fig{TTNS_spinboson} (a)) and the matrix product operator format of the super Hamiltonian $\mathcal{H}$ is obtained using ITensor Package.\cite{ITensor} The same time propagation algorithm and code as in the HEOM+TTNS method are used.
 For this model, although we found that the result of the HEOM+MPS/TT method (data not shown) also converges with a maximal bond dimension of $D_{max}=5$, every simulation step is four times slower than that of the HEOM+TTNS method.
-This implies the pure influence of a tree shape in determing the practical computational cost.
+This implies the pure influence of a tree shape in determining the practical computational cost.

 As a proof-of-concept, we demonstrated in the main text the algorithm and results specific to the spin-boson model.
 The method can be generalized to much more complicated systems.
 In the SI, we show the applicability of the HEOM+TTNS method for the Frenkel exciton model which is widely used in studying the excitation energy transfer in photosynthetic systems,\cite{Ishizaki_ProceedingsoftheNationalAcademyofSciences_2009_p17255} as well as a spin-boson-like chain model where each spin is coupled to its own bosonic environment and the nearest-neighbor spins.